 For owners looking for a formal valuation report regarding current value of your company, we recommend contacting us to discuss performing a fair market business valuation of your company.
 Based on our experience selling businesses, we give you an in-depth analysis of how a third party acquirer would view and value your business in an open market transaction in today’s market.
 We not only give an opinion of what we think the business is worth, but why.
 We can suggest ways to improve the value of your business.
 This service is most frequently used to pass ownership between partners, to an employee or family member, establishing a value for an estate or for divorce purposes.

-Right now, the market is very good for business owners looking to sell.
+Right now, unless you are in the special event rental industry, the market is very good for business owners looking to sell.
 There are a number of active financial and strategic buyers; financing for acquirers is generally available and the pricing for transactions is good.
 The determining factors of whether or not it’s the right time to sell your business depends on the unique characteristics of your business and its performance over the past 12-36 months.

 If you are interested in exploring the opportunity of selling all or a portion of your business, you need to fully understand your company’s position in the market, the ultimate sale price it would bring and what the likely structure of the transaction would look like.
 The Stansberry Firm specializes in business sale representation and we are more than happy to provide you with a free, confidential consultation to discuss whether or not now is the right time to explore a sale.
 Contact us to discuss your specific needs.